MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/pixyz-studio.md

 4. Enter a number (in millimeters) for the **Max Diameter** field.
 Holes with a diameter below this value that match the types you set will be removed.

-5. Optionally, select the **Fill With Material** check box to select a material to fill holes that are removed to leave the appearance of a hole while still saving polygons.
+5. Optionally, select the **Fill With Material** check box to select a material to fill holes.
+This leaves the appearance of a hole but provides better performance due to reduced polygons.

 ## Hierarchy cleanup